touraye/under-doz/content/Module-2-introduction-to-programming/c-getting-into-programming.md

 ------

-**Operator Precedence in Java: A Structured Explanation**
+### Rule of Precedence

-In Java, arithmetic expressions follow specific rules of precedence to determine the order of evaluation.
+In programming, arithmetic expressions follow specific rules of precedence to determine the order of evaluation.
 Operators with higher precedence execute before those with lower precedence.
 When operators share the same precedence level, they are evaluated **left to right** (left associativity).
 Here’s a breakdown:

 ---

-### **1. Precedence Hierarchy**
+**1. Precedence Hierarchy**

 1. **Highest**: `*` (multiplication), `/` (division), `%` (modulus).
 2. **Middle**: `+` (addition), `-` (subtraction).
 3. **Lowest**: `=` (assignment).